LarryNaaa/Technical-Summary/Java.md

 }
 ```

+## Overload
+Overloading allows different methods to have the same name,
+but different signatures where the signature can differ by the
+number of input parameters or type of input parameters or both.

+We don’t have to create and remember different names for functions doing the same thing.

 ## Abstraction
 Hiding the internal implementation of the feature and only
 showing the functionality to the users. i.e. what it works (showing),